-A mathematician leverages mathematical and statistical methodologies to analyze data, addressing practical challenges across various sectors such as business, engineering, healthcare, and beyond.
-Collaboration with interdisciplinary teams is common, enabling the interpretation of numerical data to make informed projections and decisions, guided by mathematical and statistical insights.
+A mathematician leverages mathematical and statistical methodologies to analyze data.
+Their knowledge helps them address practical challenges across various sectors such as business, engineering, and healthcare.
+Additionally, collaboration with interdisciplinary teams is common.
+Next, watch a video to learn about this career field.

 How to Become a Mathematician